Education & Special Education

 Katherine Hesse is one of the founding partners of Murphy, Hesse, Toomey & Lehane, LLP.
 Ms. Hesse concentrates her practice primarily in labor and employment and employee benefits law serving as counsel to individuals, business, government, and tax exempt organizations including hospitals, colleges, churches, and major private and public retirement and health plans.
 She has litigated numerous employment and benefits cases before the state and federal trial and appellate courts, administrative agencies and arbitrators.
 She is also an active practitioner in all Read More

 Mr. Maccaro’s practice is focused on the areas of labor and employment in the public and private sector, litigation, and employee benefits.
+Following law school, Mr. Maccaro served as a Law Clerk to the Justices of the Superior Court for two years.
 Prior to joining the firm, Mr. Maccaro served as Associate General Counsel for a large public sector labor union.
-He has litigated numerous matters, and has argued before various state courts, appellate courts, and administrative agencies throughout New England.
-Mr. Maccaro has served as an Adjunct Professor at the Massachusetts School of Law where he has taught legal writing and appellate advocacy.
-Following law Read More
+He has litigated numerous matters, negotiated hundreds of contracts and has argued before various state courts, appellate courts, and administrative Read More

 Ms. Sherwood is an attorney in the Education Law Group at Murphy, Hesse, Toomey & Lehane.
 She primarily represents clients in regular and special education matters.
 Ms. Sherwood received her bachelor’s degree from the University of California at San Diego and her Juris Doctor degree from Vanderbilt Law School.
 While in law school, Ms. Sherwood participated in a domestic violence and family law clinic and spent her summers prosecuting criminal cases in the District Attorney’s Offices in Nashville, TN and San Francisco, Read More